 Dealogic, an international financial organization, has an appreciation week.
-It’s like an internal conference of all the things Dealogic has to celebrate, including their most valuable asset, their staff.
+It’s like an internal conference of all the things Dealogic has to celebrate, including their most valuable assets- their staff.

 Provide automatic gift cards to make rewarding employees easier.
-Companies love the option of vendors like Recognize and Tangocard that provide automated gift card redemption.
-Automated gift cards free up valuable time for your total rewards manager to instead work on bigger projects.
+Companies love the option of vendors like Recognize and Tango Card that provide automated gift card redemption.
+Automated gift cards free up valuable time for your manager to instead work on bigger projects.

 Staff reward budgeting

-Incorporate reward budgeting to account for size of groups.
-For example, a manager of a larger team should be able to give more monetary recognitions each month than a manager of a smaller group.
-World at Work survey shows the average amount spent on rewards is about 1% of payroll.
+Incorporate reward budgeting to account for the size of groups.
+For example, a manager of a larger team should be able to give more monetary recognition each month than a manager of a smaller group.
+The World at Work survey shows the average amount spent on rewards is about 1% of payroll.
 As mentioned above, 1% is low, and companies should try to go beyond that.

 Know which employees are undervalued

 Incorporate a recognition program that informs HR which managers do not recognize their direct subordinates enough.
 Give your HR an easy way to observe managers.
 Notify managers who need help recognizing their employees.

 Book a climbing lesson at the local climbing gym, rent a boat for an employee’s family at the local lake or bay, pay for a paintball trip, spa package, or a mixology class.
 Experiences lead to higher and prolonged happiness; make your company the reason for those experiences.(source: Fast Company).

-Don’t be afraid to give private or public negative feedback of an employee.
+Don’t be afraid to give private or public negative feedback to an employee.
 Bridgewater, managing $150B in investments, has public disapprovals of employees, even towards the CEO.
 By balancing praise and feedback, the employee will know all comments are genuine.

 Visible across locations

 Share positive employee stories with different locations.
-That’s one of the big benefits of Recognize app, being able to tell stories that are visible across distributed locations.
+That’s one of the big benefits of the Recognize app, being able to tell stories that are visible across different locations.